AdileneRodri/SoundCloud/README.md

     ```json
     {
-      "message": "Song couldn't be found",
+      "message": "Song does not exist",
       "statusCode": 404
     }
     ```